Innovation drives flue gas treatment

-A business strategy with a heavy focus on innovation has enabled Lhoist, a family owned Belgian company, to become one of the world’s leading providers of Flue Gas Treatment (FGT) products and solutions.
-In the following article, Johan Heiszwolf, Lhoist’s R & D Director for environmental applications and Antti Heikkilä from gas analyser manufacturer Gasmet Technologies (Finland) explain how Lhoist’s continual investment in innovation has led to impressive growth in a variety of market sectors, including FGT.
+A business strategy with a heavy focus on innovation has enabled Lhoist, a family-owned Belgian company, to become one of the world’s leading providers of Flue Gas Treatment (FGT) products and solutions.
+In the following article, Johan Heiszwolf, Lhoist’s R & D Director for environmental applications and Antti Heikkilä from gas analyzer manufacturer Gasmet Technologies (Finland) explain how Lhoist’s continual investment in innovation has led to impressive growth in a variety of market sectors, including FGT.

 Over the past 35 years, Lhoist’s production has grown significantly and Lhoist now operates more than 100 facilities in 25 countries, with around 6,000 employees of around 40 nationalities.

 Lime, clay and the derivatives of these materials are used in an extremely broad spectrum of industries including agriculture, construction, oil and gas, chemicals, glass, metals and environmental protection including water, wastewater and FGT.

 The FGT market has grown considerably in recent decades as a result of higher environmental standards and the development of regulations that imposed emissions limits on industrial processes.
 These regulations have also driven growth in Gasmet’s business as process operators around the world have sought to monitor multiple gases simultaneously with FTIR analyzers in order to demonstrate compliance with emission limits.